Detroit City Hall: Architecture

 The Detroit City Hall was designed mainly in the Italian Renaissance revival architectural style, but during the design process, a French Second Empire mansard roof was added.
 It measured 200 feet in length by 90 feet in width, and the tower rose 180 feet tall.
 It was faced with mainly cream colored Amherst Sandstone.
 The building took 10 years to complete, mostly due to restrictions of material during the Civil War, but much had to do with city politicians fighting over the bids and contracts.
 The tower was reportedly built very poorly, and was plagued by problems its entire existence.
 The building was essentially a 'book end' for the old Wayne County Building that was on the other end of Campus Martius.

 The building featured sculptures, commissioned by city resident and Michigan pioneer Bela Hubbard, of Fr.
 Gabriel Richard, Antoine Cadillac, Fr.
-Jacques Marquette and Sieur de LaSalle created by Julius T. Melchers and John Donaldson.
+Jacques Marquette and the Sieur de La Salle created by Julius T. Melchers and John Donaldson.
 When the building was demolished, the statues were saved.
 Some were moved to the campus of Wayne State University, while others sit in storage at Fort Wayne.
 The cannons from the Battle of Lake Erie, which had stood on the grounds, were moved to the Dossin Great Lakes Museum on Belle Isle.
 The stained-glass window, which stood in the council chambers on the third floor, was moved to the Detroit Historical Museum.
 The rubble from the building was used to construct parts of the Jefferson Beach Marina in St. Clair Shores.

 The clock tower itself featured four, 14-foot stone maidens on its cornice representing justice, industry, art and commerce.